Glider infantry: Sicily

 The Allies first used gliders in Operation Husky, the invasion of Sicily in 1943.
 This first experiment was disastrous.
 Poor planning and bad weather resulted in the gliders being scattered in the air.
 Several landed in the sea and 200 men drowned.
 Dozens of gliders and towplanes were damaged or shot down by friendly fire.
 Few gliders reached the intended landing zones, and only 73 men (from most of a brigade) reached the intended target, the Ponte Grande bridge south of Syracuse.

 Normandy

 With much better intelligence, planning and rehearsal, the glider landings in the Battle of Normandy were far more successful.
 In particular, one coup de main force in six Horsa gliders captured the Caen canal and Orne river bridges by surprise, led by Major John Howard.
-The 6th British Airlanding Brigade, part of 6th Airborne Division (United Kingdom), were in action early on following concentrated landings, and prevented early German attempts to counter-attack the Allied landings.
+The 6th British Airlanding Brigade, part of 6th Airborne Division, were in action early on following concentrated landings, and prevented early German attempts to counter-attack the Allied landings.
 American landings were more scattered, but still more successful than many planners had hoped for.